WebAssembly/tool-conventions/Linking.md

 -------

 A COMDAT group may contain one or more functions, data segments, and/or custom sections.
-The linker will include only one of each of these elements with a given group name.
+The linker will include only one of each of these elements with a given group name, and all of the elements will come from the same object file.